 After the seminar is presented and questions from the audience have been addressed, the MS Advisory Committee will continue the defense with a closed door proposal examination.
 In addition to specific questions about the proposal, the committee may explore other topics such as knowledge gained from coursework, seminars, and current literature or other matters of timely interest to molecular biosciences.
 Possible outcomes of the proposal defense are i) pass, or ii) fail.
 If a student fails the defense portion, the MS Advisory Committee will suggest a course of action to rectify any perceived deficiency.
 Results of the closed door questioning must be filed with the MBS Program Office using MS Qualifying Examination (Thesis Proposal Defense) Report form (Form 4).
-If the student passed the seminar and defense but needs to incorporate suggested revisions into the Thesis Proposal, Form 4 SHOULD NOT be submitted until the proposal is satisfactorily completed.
-The Thesis Proposal cannot be signed off on unless the MS Advisory Committee has had the proposal for at least two weeks for review.
+If the student passed the seminar and defense but needs to incorporate suggested revisions into the Thesis Proposal cannot be signed off on unless the MS Advisory Committee has had the proposal for at least two weeks for review.
 It should also be noted if the MS Advisory Committee recommends a retake of the closed door, proposal defense examination, Arkansas State University requires ten calendar weeks must pass before a retake of the examination can be scheduled.